mlpack/mlpack/doc/user/methods/random_forest.md

    when training each tree in the forest.
 This argument will be removed in mlpack 5.0.0 as it is superseded by the BootstrapType strategy.
  * `BootstrapType`: the strategy used to bootstrap the samples per tree.
+ * The `RandomForest` constructor offers two additional parameters to pass the `DimensionSelectionType`, via the `dimSelector` argument, and the `BootstrapType`, via the `bootstrap` argument, in case they have non-default constructors.

 Note that the first four of these template parameters are exactly the same as the template parameters for the